Siro-ai/FullstackTranscriptInterview/README.md

 ### Quick Jargon
 transcript = the transcribed audio recording

-utterance = a word
+utterance = a word + punctuation

 ## Housekeeping
 Feel welcome to look things up when you need to.
 Please ensure anything you look up is shared on your screen.

 ### Instructions

-For this interview, you'll be building a SPA that displays transcript data fetched from an api endpoint, and allows the user to perform a simple search function on.
+For this interview, you'll be building a S.P.A. that displays transcript data fetched from an api endpoint, and allows the user to perform a simple search function on.
 This can be done on the JS/TS framework of your choice.
 We've built a template using React and Svelt with tailwind installed to help you get started quickly.

 You are also welcome to use a code pen to get started without cloning the repo as well.